KnowageLabs/Knowage-Documentation/functionalities-guide/Network/ka_dev_network.rst

  Template for foodmart demo.

-   Now we try to make the graph ìnicerî.
+   Now we try to make the graph ‚Äúnicer‚Äù.
 We want to:

 -  see the name of the cities,